 Although they have completed their time as a student on the team, alumni constantly return for FIRST events to support and represent the Pascack Pi-oneers.
 Former team members also visit during school breaks to contribute their experience and give guidance to the current members of the team.
 Subsequently, relationships develop between returning alumni and current Pi-oneers, helping to build continuity from one year to the next.
 The fact that graduates eagerly return to the Pascack Pi-oneers to be actively involved in the team proves the statement “Once a Pioneer, Always a Pi-oneer” stands true.

 Graduates of FIRST Team 1676 have been awarded over $400,000 in FIRST scholarships.
-Last year, the Bart Kamen Memorial Scholarship was awarded to member Noah Shields.
 After receiving a Platinum sponsorship many years ago, Team 1676 established a yearly scholarship.
 They award $500 to one graduating team member from each high school.

 Pi-PAN (Pioneer Alumni Network)

-Pi-PAN is Team 1676’s new Pi-oneer Alumni Network.
-Like Pi-Parents, we’ll send out a periodic newsletter of Team 1676 updates; these will be weekly during Build and Competition Seasons and monthly during the Off-Season.
-Valuable resources will also be offered to our alumni, such as interview training, résumé workshops, and job opportunities.
+Pi-PAN is Team 1676’s Pi-oneer Alumni Network.
+Like Pi-Parents, the team sends out a periodic newsletter of Team 1676 updates weekly during Build and Competition Seasons and monthly during the Off-Season.
+The network offers alumni valuable resources, such as interview training, résumé workshops, and job opportunities.